tstrat/graphql-afternoon/README.md

 ### Summary

-For this step, we'll add a cart and full CRUD functionality for our cart.
+For this step, we'll add a cart with Query and Mutation functionalities.
+You could think of this as CRUD operations in a ReSTful API.

 ### Instructions
 * Navigate to the `typeDefs.graphql` file